en | es

 We believe that discussions about which technology is better are mostly held by developers who are only defending what they know and what benefits them.
 Of course, we recognize that there are obsolete technologies.
 But we believe that it’s important to learn new things, and constantly start from scratch.
 We think that while this may not necessarily make us better in the near future, it certainly will in the medium- and long-term.

-Among other tools, we use C, C++, Ruby on Rails, Objective-C, Swift, Java, PHP, Go, Scala, NodeJS, and AngularJS.
+Among other tools, we use Swift, Haskell, C, C++, Ruby on Rails, Objective-C, Go, Java, PHP, Scala, React among many others.
 We do not stick to any of them all the time, and we don´t like them all equally.

 We like to do pair programming and code review, and we are crazy about the quality of everything we do, from the code to the design.